Gynaecomastia Surgery in Hyderabad

 Perhaps the young man with inflamed tender breasts would be the one most likely to be helped.
 One can also just wait and see whether time heals.
 It usually does.
 Otherwise, surgery is more certain.

-Currently, there are no drugs approved by the U.S. Food and Drug Administration (FDA) for the treatment of Gynecomastia.
+Currently, there are no drugs approved by the U.S. Food and Drug Administration (FDA) for the treatment of Gynecomastia in India.
 Danazol is a synthetic derivative of testosterone that decreases oestrogen synthesis by the testes.
 Tamoxifen is an anti-oestrogen drug.
 It may be prescribed as 10mg pills twice daily.

 It is perfectly possible for the expert surgeon to hide his scars.
 There should be no liposuction scars acting as a giveaway on the front of the chest and even when in the Webster’s operation it is necessary to carry out a direct excision of tissue.
 This scar is well disguised around the edge of the areolar.
 There should be no scars on the chest itself.
 Some patients make poor scars and post-operative scar treatment is important.